Mordialloc railway station: History

-In 1979, a new bridge was provided over the Mordialloc Creek, located nearby in the Down direction of the station.
-In 1981, the goods yard was closed to traffic, and No.4 road was abolished and baulked.
+Automatic signalling between Mordialloc and Chelsea was provided in 1977.
+Between 1979 and 1982, a new concrete bridge was provided over the Mordialloc Creek, replacing the lattice girder bridge from 1896.
+By 1981, the goods yard was closed to traffic, and No.4 road was abolished and baulked on the Up side of the Bear Street level crossing, with the last recorded use of the road occurring when an Albury–bound passenger set was held during a shunters strike.
 By 1984, the overhead lines for No.4 road and the goods sidings were removed.